Sreejan-Patel/Clash-of-Clans-Jr./README.md

 - **Victory**
     - The enemy's win when the whole base is destroyed (except the walls)
 - **Loss**
-    - the enemy's lose when all their troops are dead and they haven't destroyed the whole base
+    - the enemy's lose when all their barbarians are dead and they haven't destroyed the whole base
 ## Replay
 - Each game played is stored in the replays folder for the user to look at later
 - Running the replay.py and specifying the game number allows the user to look at the replay of that game